 This position is full-time (35 hours per week).
 Starting salary is based on our board approved salary grid.

 Please submit your resume and covering letter to:

 This posting will remain open until a suitable candidate has been found.

 No phone calls please.
 We thank all applicants for your interest, however only those selected for an interview will be contacted.

 At the Elizabeth Fry Society of Edmonton, we are often looking for volunteers.
 Read the position description below:

 Volunteers are a vital component of the Society.
 They make invaluable service contributions to our Board of Directors, staff and all Elizabeth Fry Society of Edmonton programs such as:

 How to apply:

-If you are interested in volunteering, please contact Tamara Chomyc at firstname.lastname@example.org and include your resume, references (one personal and one professional), and the Elizabeth Fry program that you are interested in volunteering with.
-Thank you!
+If you are interested in volunteering, please contact Tamara Chomyc at firstname.lastname@example.org and include your resume, a professional reference (email address preferred), and if you have interest in volunteering with a specific program.